nfrappart/nfrappart.github.io/_posts/2024-11-11-traefik-getting-started-with-docker.markdown

 First the usual docker socket required to access the docker API.
 I know, I know, this is unsecure, but don't be too hung up on this, I should remind you we're building a local testing/lab environment. :)
 To be fair, Traefik Labs team provide some [alternatives](https://doc.traefik.io/traefik/providers/docker/#docker-api-access) for more secure approach as the shortcomings of exposing docker socket are pretty well documented.
 Next we mount the `traefik.yaml` file.
 As you can see I store it into a `config` folder.
-This not necessary, but considering additional configurations can/should be add with additional yaml files, rather than having a messy `traefik` folder I decided to create a subfolder specifically for config files. `traefik.yaml` will be further explaoined in [#4.3](#4.3--Traefik-Proxy-traefik.yaml-%28or-.toml%29-configuration-file)
+This is not necessary, but considering additional configurations can/should be added with additional yaml files, rather than having a messy `traefik` folder I decided to create a subfolder specifically for config files. `traefik.yaml` will be further explained in [#4.3](#4.3--Traefik-Proxy-traefik.yaml-%28or-.toml%29-configuration-file)
 Then the `log` directory is here for that: logs.
 This comes in handy to have somewhere to look for your Traefik logs if you ever need troubleshooting.
 Last is acme.json which is where Traefik will store the certificates and keys.
 You can just mount an empty file and it will populate it as it generates certificates for your services.